 Provides professionals in special education, regular education, and related fields with knowledge and communication skills necessary for collaborative consultation and technical assistance to other educators and service providers.
-Note: Field experience required.
 Offered by Graduate School of Education.
 May not be repeated for credit.